Te Kapa o Ngā Roto Moana – The TALT Team

 Tainui, Te Arawa, Mataatua Aotea me Takitimu

-Married to his wife of 40 years, Nuki Margaret nee Royal, they have one child, Ngaone Chantal who, with her husband, have two children, the centre of their universe when it comes to whānau.
+Taparoto and is wife of 43+ years, Nuki Margaret nee Royal, have one child, Ngaone Chantal who, with her husband, have two children, the centre of their universe when it comes to whānau.

 Te Ure o Uenukukōpako Trustee

-Geoff is the Deputy Chairman and brings strong commercial and management experience to the table.
+Geoff is Te Arawa Lakes Trust’s interim Chairman until the Board confirms a new appointment.
+Mr Rolleston has served on Te Arawa Lakes Trust since 2015 and brings strong commercial and management experience to the table.

 Having spent most of his working career in private enterprise associated with the timber and agri-business industries, he has accumulated invaluable experience in sales, marketing, negotiation, and dispute resolution.